NicoleK286/nicolek286.github.io/README.md

 - Detail oriented, adept at problem solving, finding innovative solutions, and leveraging existing infrastructures to improve efficiency.
 - Functionally managed and coordinated the activities of several teams over the last 5 years.
 - Background in analytics and visualization, data wrangling and management, machine learning, software testing and regulatory compliance.
-- Researcher with publications in the Data Science and Biopharmaceutical domains.
+- Published in the Data Science and Biopharmaceutical domains.